The ChubbChubbs!: Production

-The short was "originally conceived as a pipeline test to help determine the studio’s strengths and weaknesses in producing all-CG animation within the Imageworks production environment."
+The short was "originally conceived as a pipeline test to help determine the studio's strengths and weaknesses in producing all-CGI animation within the Sony Pictures Imageworks production environment".

 Release

 The ChubbChubbs! was theatrically released on July 3, 2002, along with Men in Black II.
-Due to its success, it was re-released on July 19 of that year with Stuart Little 2.

 The short got a DVD release on November 26, 2002, as a bonus feature also attached to Men in Black II.
-On April 11, 2003, the short was released on its own DVD, and with a running time of 5 minutes, 37 seconds is considered likely the briefest DVD ever released.
+The short was also included on the release of the puzzle game Frantix for the PlayStation Portable which also included Meeper as a playable character.
+On April 11, 2003, the short was released on its own DVD, and with a running time of 5 minutes and 37 seconds is considered likely the briefest DVD ever released.
 The ChubbChubbs! and its sequel The ChubbChubbs Save Xmas were released on October 9, 2007, for the first time on Blu-ray, attached as a bonus to Surf's Up.